zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 This command sets NVRAM option to boot OneFileLinux.efi only once.
 Next reboot will return default boot order.

 ### 5. Reboot

 Reboot to run OneFileLinux.
-Once you've done, type `reboot` command to got back in macOS.
+Once you've done, type `reboot` in Linux console and go back to macOS.
+Every time when you need it again, follow steps 2 and 4 from recovery console.

 ---